haleyneiman/thruxdocs/docs/userguide/definingarchitecturalelements/floorplans/index-floor-plans.rst

 The floor plans provide a 2-dimensional window into the geometric constraints of the building.
 Use the floor plans to modify or create architectural constraints when necessary.

-The best application of the floor plans is always to import an architectural REVIT model and view it read-only, but follow the steps below to model the geometry manually if a model doesn't exist.
+The best application of the floor plans is always to import an architectural REVIT model (how to :ref:`here <>`), but follow the steps below to model the geometry manually if a model doesn't exist.

 Setup Wizard